smlsharp/SMLUnit/readme.md

 $ make -f Makefile.mlton test
 ```

-Some test cases will fail.
+In some test cases, it will fails.

 #### Examples